NORDLOHFORJUDGE/NordlohForJudge/_includes/highlight-1.md

 ### Respect The Process

 My pledge to you, if elected to serve as one of Kenton County's District Court Judges, is that if ever there would come a time that I no longer enjoy working for the citizens of Kenton County, or should I become intolerant of due process or fairness standards that parties and their counsel deserve, I will not seek reelection.
+Part-time alegiance to a full time job is never good enough.
+Kenton County deserves full-time commitment from its judges to address our community's full- time problems.
+I have the skills, energy and experience to be the full-time difference that I want to see.